jelix/jelix/UPGRADE-TO-2.0.md

 use the official installation system, based on `\Jelix\Installer\` classes.

+## Changes into the configuration

+- configuration parameter `loadClasses` from the `sessions` section has gone.
+You should declare classes that were listed into this parameter, in the autoloading section of module.xml/jelix-module.json files (or if you prefer, into the composer.json if the module is a Composer package)

 ## Convert test inside modules

 Since the script runtests.php and the unit test mechanism for modules